What to Consider When Choosing Senior Living Communities

 Seniors thrive when they feel connected, engaged and included.
 In addition to offering a warm and vibrant environment, see if the residence welcomes diversity and cultivates interactions between staff and residents to build community.

 Inclusivity also means giving residents a voice in decision-making.
-Ask prospective communities like assisted living tacoma wa how they seek input from residents to meet their changing needs.
+Ask prospective communities how they seek input from residents to meet their changing needs.

 Care continuum

 While independent living is your next step, what happens when your needs change?
-Communities with a full continuum of care give you easy access to different levels of care for more stability (check it out here for more details).
+Communities with a full continuum of care give you easy access to different levels of care for more stability.

 Ask questions